thomasha-illinois/Blueprints/README.md

 load('blueprints')

-These signals are spatially correlated with the 126 blueprints for a single frequency band:
+These source signals are spatially correlated with the 126 blueprints for a single frequency band:

 c=corr(ts,blueprints);